R&D flexibility. GMP compliance. No migration.

 Then you nominate a candidate and hit the GMP wall.

 Suddenly, your flexible data is useless.
 You can't validate Excel.
 You can't release batches from an R&D notebook.
-So you buy a MasterControl or Veeva, hire consultants, and spend 12 months migrating data into rigid templates that don't quite fit your process.
+So you buy a MasterControl or Veeva, hire consultants, and spend 12-18 months migrating data into rigid templates that don't quite fit your process—at a cost of $500K to $2M depending on complexity.
 The consultants leave.
 Your team is now maintaining two systems that don't talk to each other.
+Your IND timeline just slipped by six months.

 The result is two silos.
 Your discovery data stays in the past—archived, unsearchable, disconnected.
 Your clinical data lives in a compliance box designed for Big Pharma, not a 30-person biotech burning runway.
 When you need to investigate a Phase 1 deviation by looking at original process development parameters, you're digging through PDFs and asking "does anyone remember why we chose this feed strategy?"